tamaragevorgyan/gettyimages-api/README.md

 ### Authentication ###

-All requests to connect.gettyimages.com require the use of an ApiKey for purposes of identifying the client.
+All requests to connect.gettyimages.com require the use of an Api-Key for purposes of identifying the client.

-    -H "Api-Key:{Your API Key}"
+    -H "Api-Key:{Your Api-Key}"

 An authorization header is required to perform download operations, as well as getting certain user specific fields in searches.
 The input after **Bearer** is the token received from the oauth2/token call.

-    url -d 'grant_type=client_credentials&client_id={apikey}&client_secret={apisecret}' https://connect.gettyimages.com/oauth2/token
+    url -d 'grant_type=client_credentials&client_id={api_key}&client_secret={api_secret}' https://connect.gettyimages.com/oauth2/token

-All requests to connect.gettyimages.com require the use of an API key for purposes of identifying the client.
+All requests to connect.gettyimages.com require the use of an Api-Key for purposes of identifying the client.

-	curl -H "Api-Key:{mashery_apikey}" -H "Authorization: Bearer {access_token}" https://connect.gettyimages.com/v3/downloads/83454811 -d "'" -L -o 83454811.jpg
+	curl -H "Api-Key:{Your Api-Key}" -H "Authorization: Bearer {access_token}" https://connect.gettyimages.com/v3/downloads/83454811 -d "'" -L -o 83454811.jpg

 Many operations require an individual user (e.g. a Getty Images customer) to be identified.
 Credentials (API key and secret) must be acquired from our [Api Portal](http://api.gettyimages.com/).
 An authorization token can then be requested via our [OAuth2 endpoint](https://connect.gettyimages.com/oauth2/token).
 These credentials must be passed via the Authorization Bearer HTTP header.

-	curl -H "Api-Key:{mashery_apikey}" -H "Authorization: Bearer {access_token}" https://connect.gettyimages.com/v3/downloads/83454811 -d "'" -L -o 83454811.jpg
+	curl -H "Api-Key:{Your Api-Key}" -H "Authorization: Bearer {access_token}" https://connect.gettyimages.com/v3/downloads/83454811 -d "'" -L -o 83454811.jpg

 Note that we reserve the right to revoke a token without warning; this will occur, for example, if the user updates his/her credentials through the website.
 In this case the service will respond with a **??????** response, and the client should re-enter the OAuth workflow.

 ### Hypermedia ###
 All resources may have one or more `uri` properties linking to other resources.
 These provide explicit URIs, saving Connect clients from the need to construct URIs on their own.
-It is highly recommended that API clients use these.
-Doing so will make future upgrades of the API easier for developers.
+It is highly recommended that Connect clients use these provided URIs.
+Doing so will make future upgrades of Connect easier for developers.
 All URIs are expected to be proper [RFC 6570 URI](http://tools.ietf.org/html/rfc6570) templates.

 Here's an example of an image search asking for largest-downloads :